 What is Sweetwater Youth Ranch?

 Sweetwater Youth Ranch was born out of a calling to minister hope and healing to children and families in our own back yard.
-Our experience with horses and our faith led us to begin this ministry in 2012.
-Because of our faith we have learned to navigate the waters of stress, fear, disappointment, loss and discouragement and still have hope; that hope is foundation for every thing we do.
+Our experience with horses and our faith led us to what we call Faith Based Horsemanship.

 We are Phillip Sr. and Beverly Hughes.

-Feeding and taking care of several horses can be very expensive but in order to make this opportunity accessible to all children, we do not charge for any activities.
+Feeding and taking care of several horses can be very expensive but in order to make this opportunity accessible, we do not charge for sessions.
 How can we afford to do this?
 By the generous tax deductible donations of individuals, businesses and support of churches and fundraisers.

 How you can help